Artrvlk/vacation-db-assignment/README.md

 # ⛷️ Vacation & Skipass Management Database

-A fully Dockerized MariaDB project for managing vacation reservations, ski packages, and skipasses.
+A complete Dockerized MariaDB project for managing vacation reservations, ski packages, and skipasses.
 Made by @Artrvlk and @nemedis21

 ---